Simple Website Engine

 Additional Configuration

 Optinally make the project-root a GIT repository.
-If you do so, create a .gitignore file to exclude at least swse
+If making it a repository, create a .gitignore file to exclude at least swse

 # .gitignore file